Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 4

 I had a long letter from Mr

-Frisse [[?]] have not heard from Begg
+Lowe but have not heard from Begg

 We are back in the line again

-& have had a few casualties
+& have had a few Casualties

-but none that you know.
+but none that you Know.
 Layh

-& Knucky are back having a
+& Denehy are back having a

 little rest.
 I expect I will